sudeepsrawat/Kernel-SVM-for-Heart-Disease-Detection/README.md

-# ❤️ Heart Disease Prediction using Kernel SVM
+# ❤️ Kernel SVM Prediction for Heart Disease Detection

 This machine learning project utilizes a **Kernelized Support Vector Machine (SVM)** to classify whether a person is likely to have heart disease based on various medical indicators.
 The model is trained on the [Heart Prediction Dataset](https://www.kaggle.com/datasets/shantanugarg274/heart-prediction-dataset-quantum) from Kaggle.